EwoutV/splicer/docs/tiers/tier-2.md

 intentionally not shipped.
 The motivating use case is real: instrumenting a target interface and seeing when a downstream call fails.
-The blocker is at the runtime layer rather than our codegen: canon-async (wasmtime 41.0.1) propagates child-task traps as wasm traps that unwind the parent's stack — the parent guest never gets a chance to observe the trap before unwinding alongside it.
-There's no `Status::Failed` or `Event::TaskFailed` for the parent's wait-loop to dispatch on, neither for guest-implemented nor host-implemented targets.
+The blocker is at the runtime layer rather than our codegen: canon-async on current wasmtime releases propagates child-task traps as wasm traps that unwind the parent's stack — the parent guest never gets a chance to observe the trap before unwinding alongside it.
+There's no `Status::Failed` or `Event::TaskFailed` for the parent's wait-loop to dispatch on, neither for guest- implemented nor host-implemented targets.

 Wiring `on-trap` would require either (1) canon-async growing a guest-visible terminal-error event the parent can poll for, or (2)